Dave Mitsky's Observing Highlights

 Our next annual Star Party is scheduled for June 14-17, 2018.
 See the Star Party website for more detail.

 Our 2018 Public Observing schedule is now posted!
 See the Public Observing page for the dates!

 The April 2018 Celestial Calendar is now available.
 Please click here or follow the link in the menu to the left.

 Here are several videos for the Cherry Springs Star Party:

 The Weather Channel: https://www.youtube.com/watch?v=h-hAc3n5ROw

 Weather World (PCN-TV / PSU): http://www.meteo.psu.edu/~j2n/wxyz_Jun0111_CherrySpringsStarParty.mp4

-The regularly scheduled meeting will be held on the second Monday of the month at 7:30 pm and goes to 9:30 pm.
+The regularly scheduled meeting will be held on the dates shown above at 7:30 pm and goes to 9:30 pm.

 Note: the doors will be only be open from 7pm to 7:25pm!
 Visitors are welcome!

 May - September: